Swiftcurrent Pass is a spectacular hike in Glacier National Park, Montana.

 About half way up, there are breathtaking views of all the lakes in the valley as well as Swiftcurrent Lake hosting the speck of Many Glacier Hotel and the long, slim profile of Sherburne Lake beyond.

 For a very brief span of trail, there is a view straight down to Windmaker Lake, an emerald, tear-shaped gem at the base of Mount Wilbur.
 The view is breathtaking.
 When combined with the constant roar of falling water, this hiking experience, in this localized component, is a powerful sensory experience.

 The rising sun has not made itself visible but clearly the sun is having an effect as the dense fog ceiling slowly raises and lowers with a slow pulse that makes the clouds appear alive.
 The trail levels to less aggressive gain after passing through an area with typical sub-alpine characteristics where snow fields stubbornly survive.

 There is bear scat on the trail but no bears make their presence known.
 Shortly past noon arrival at the top of Swiftcurrent Pass signals the time to sit by the cairn to enjoy lunch and a rest.
 There is an impressive cairn marking the exact location of the Continental Divide.

 The summit at Swiftcurrent Pass is surrounded by evergreen trees and the view is underwhelming.
 A trail on the right continues to the Fire Lookout at the summit of 8,436 ft.
 (2,572 M) Swiftcurrent Mountain but the summit is embedded in cloud so there would be no panoramic view.

 Since arriving at Glacier National Park, the daily trend on this hiking mission, has seen rain developing near mid-afternoon and it is wise to avoid presence at higher elevation if that trend continues today.
 So, shortly after lunch, the return hike begins via the same route taken in.

 Ceilings lift and the Swiftcurrent Glacier is now visible directly across from my location.
-A short video of the surroundings above Swift Current Valley is captured but there is no alternative to standing here in wonder and awe.
+The surroundings above Swift Current Valley is worthy of standing here in wonder and awe.